4. Correcting for sample misalignment

 The inputs are:

-• radial_cut_length - lengths of the various cuts along each of \(\{\vec{Q}\}\).
+• radial_cut_length - lengths of the various cuts along each \(\vec{Q}\)-direction in the Bragg peaks set \(\{P\}\) above.

-• radial_bin_width - bin (step) sizes along the radial cuts
+• radial_bin_width - bin (step) sizes along the radial cuts.

-• radial_thickness - integration thickness along the axes perpendicular to the radial cut direction
+• radial_thickness - integration thickness along the axes perpendicular to the radial cut direction.

 • trans_cut_length - lengths of cuts of each cut perpendicular to \(\{\vec{Q}\}\).